abhinavsaurabh/Disease-Diagnosis-based-on-Symptoms/README.md

 # Disease Diagnosis based on Symptoms
-This project uses novel techniques of Machine learning and IR techniques to detect diseases based on symptoms and provide more details about the top fetched diseases including treatment recommendation.
+This project uses Machine learning and Information Retrival  techniques to detect diseases based on symptoms and provide more details about the top fetched diseases including treatment recommendation.

 1. TF-IDF\
 ● We have the following files for TF-idf interaction Application.\